Correspondence from a Powell River taxpayer has taken issue with city financial policy.

-He said as far as property taxes are concerned, he knows they are high.
-He said he had recently been out of town and stopped in Cloverdale and spoke with a business owner there.
-Formosa said the business owner’s property taxes on a warehouse went up 30 per cent.
+Formosa said as far as property taxes are concerned, he knows they are high.
+He said he had recently stopped in Cloverdale and spoke with a business owner whose property taxes on a warehouse went up 30 per cent.
 Formosa said his brother has a home in White Rock and his taxes went up 10 to 12 per cent this year.

 “I get it,” said Formosa.
 “I’m a taxpayer, too.
 But, it’s not just Powell River.
-I’m not making excuses, I’m just telling truths of what I learned.”
+I’m not making excuses, I’m just telling the truth of what I learned.”